 It’s also worth noting that as you can see in the photos, the toe end is quite pointy, meaning some length is not occupied by your toes – a larger size is also going to be longer in this area.

-I’d like to see this re-shaped in future versions of the shoe, to be a little shorter / rounder, more similar in profile to other lululemon shoes like the Chargefeel and Strongfeel, as well as other popular trail running shoes we’ve reviewed here at Trail & Kale.
+I’d like to see this re-shaped in future versions of the shoe, to be a little shorter / rounder, more similar in profile to other lululemon shoes like the Strongfeel, as well as other popular trail running shoes we’ve reviewed here at Trail & Kale.

 Having the shoe closer in length to the ends of your toes (while still allowing some room so they don’t hit the end) would provide greater confidence on more rugged trails (when you’re jumping over obstacles such as rocks and roots) that you’re not going to catch a toe on them.